-Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXIm license on IRIX or LK license on SGI ProPack for Linux.
+Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXlm license.
 The snapshot feature is supported in local domain only.

 XVM Snapshot Overview

 To create snapshot volumes of a filesystem, use the following procedure:

 - 1. Before creating a snapshot you must set up an XVM volume to use as a repository volume, in which original copies of regions of data that have changed on the filesystem are stored.
 You then must create and mount the filesystem that will be used as the repository; you can do this with the XVM repository command, as described in "Setting up a Repository Volume" on page 123. - The repository may be used for more than one base volume with the same domain. - Create the snapshot of the filesystem.
 You must use the same repository volume to create additional snapshots of the same filesystem.
 You can use a different volume for snapshots of other filesystems. - When you create a snapshot, XVM creates a snapshot volume, which is a virtual volume containing the regions that have changed in the base filesystem volume since the snapshot was created.
 To access the snapshot, mount the snapshot volume.